I certainly can't remember the time on that early morning the

 friend Chris P. It was just "Beautiful," Chris and you would

 certainly agree.
 The train was now skipping several station.

 125th Street, then we were underground till our arrival at GCT at

-After leaving our arriving train, we walked on the platform
+After leaving our arriving train we walk on the platform towards

-toward that grand room and the information stand and took pictures
+that grand room and the information stand and take pictures of

 My first look at the cavernous main concourse with the

 The 1913 Beaux Arts terminal through which a half a million

 Public tours are given daily at 12:30 PM (tickets are available at